Raku/nqp/docs/ops.markdown

 * `readfh(Handle $fh, @arr, long $count)`

-Given a readable `$fh`, and an array of `Buf[int8]` or a `Buf[uint8]`, read in the next `$count` bytes from the filehandle and story them in the array.
+Given a readable `$fh`, and an array of `Buf[int8]` or a `Buf[uint8]`, read in the next `$count` bytes from the filehandle and store them in the array.

 ## readlinefh
 * `readlinefh(Handle $fh)`